Paita: Cultural references

 The Golden Ocean by Patrick O'Brian, first published in 1954 then again in 1996, mentions the successful attack of Anson's squadron at Paita on his voyage around the world, taking a prize of merchant's gold, silver, and trade goods valued at 30,000 British pounds.

 In the 1947 film Dark Passage, Humphrey Bogart's character, falsely blamed for three murders, flees to Paita, with hopes of linking up with a love interest.
 He tells her of "a little cafe right on the bay".
 Parts of the telephone conversation are used in the 1982 film Dead Men Don't Wear Plaid.

+In the book “The Loss of the Ship Essex, Sunk by a Whale,” cabin boy Thomas Nickerson describes Paita as a “place of considerable note.”
+He describes it as a port town with an “excellent harbor” for whaling ships like the Essex, of which vessel he was cabin boy.
+He visited this port during the ill fated voyage (1819-1820) in which the whaling boat Essex from Nantucket was “stove by a whale” and sunk, leaving the desperate crew adrift in three small open boats for ninety days.